 I know $48,000 a year is not enough extra income to justify purchasing a 100k car, but I just started investing in December of 2010.
 I plan to keep purchasing rental properties for at least the next ten years.
 My super aggressive goal is to own 100 rental properties by 2023.
 I have no idea how I will accomplish this goal given my current income and buying pace, but I also have no idea what exciting and lucrative opportunities may present themselves in the future.
 For the purpose of this article, I am going to assume I will buy three houses a year for ten years to show the income potential of long-term rentals.
 With this strategy I could easily afford the Countach and possibly the Muira with enough saving and planning.
 If you can’t afford to buy 3 rental properties a year, then check out this article where I detail how much you can make buying one rental property a year.

-I go over the cost of a rental property here, lets assume it costs $30,000 to purchase and repair one rental.
+I go over the exact cost of a rental property here, but lets assume it costs $30,000 to purchase and repair one rental.
 You can buy your first rental for much less money using strategies listed here.
 You don’t have to invest $90,000 a year to buy three rentals a year, because you can begin refinancing rental properties after you own them a year and taking cash out to invest in more rentals.
 I also use the snowball method to pay off my loans, meaning I take all extra cash flow and use it to pay down one mortgage at a time.
 I usually buy my properties for about $100,000, with less than 4% interest rate and 20% down.
 That leaves a payment of $381 for principal and interest.
 Given these variables, here is a ten-year projection for the income potential of buying three houses a year each with $500 a month cash flow.